raydot/nailing-the-coding-interview/chapters/07-heaps.md

 ### Is it a max heap or a min heap?

-Building on the previous idea (the algorithm given above is for a max heap), how could you determine whether a heap is a min heap or a max heap?
+Building on the previous idea (the algorithm given above is for a min heap), how could you determine whether a heap is a min heap or a max heap?
 The idea is simply to flip the comparison around.
 If the element is _smaller_ than its parent, return `false`.

 There could be a trick involved with this question though.
 What does it mean if the some elements are larger than their parents and some are smaller?
 This could mean that it’s one of the special flavors of heap I mentioned above, or it could mean that the heap is not a heap at all.